In this part of the AEM Headless Developer Journey, learn about headless technology and why you would use it.

 Thanks for getting started on your AEM headless journey!
 Now that you read this document you should:

-Build on this knowledge and continue your AEM headless journey by next reviewing the document Getting Started with AEM Headless as a Cloud Service where you will learn how to set up the necessary tools and how to begin thinking about how AEM approaches headless content delivery and its prerequisites.
+Build on this knowledge and continue your AEM headless journey by next reviewing the document Getting Started with AEM Headless as a Cloud Service where you learn how to set up the necessary tools and how to begin thinking about how AEM approaches headless content delivery and its prerequisites.